LaravelFreelancerNL/laravel-index-now/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/LaravelFreelancerNL/laravel-index-now/Check%20&%20fix%20styling?label=code%20style)](https://github.com/LaravelFreelancerNL/laravel-index-now/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/laravel-freelancer-nl/laravel-index-now.svg?style=flat-square)](https://packagist.org/packages/laravel-freelancer-nl/laravel-index-now)

+This packages provides a wrapper to use the IndexNow api in Laravel.
+This makes indexing new webpages in (some) search engines easy and fast.
+It makes for a nice little addition to sitemaps.

 [IndexNow](https://www.indexnow.org) is an API created by Microsoft Bing & Yandex to allow you to submit page changes to their search engines quickly.
 A submission to one search engine will automatically pass the submission on to the others.